galinavikst/icap-task/README.md

-# PetsPaw App
+# Product1 App

-PetsPaw is a Next.js web application that allows users to browse, search, vote on cat photos, and manage their favorites.
+Product1 is a Next.js web application that allows users to browse, search, sorte, and add their favorites.
-The app utilizes the [Cats API](https://thecatapi.com/) to fetch cat images and information.
-Users can explore cat breeds, sort images by breed, and interact with the images through voting and favoriting.
+The app utilizes the [Dummyjson](https://dummyjson.com/) to fetch products and information.

 ## Features

-- Browse and search cat photos from the CatsAPI.
+- Browse and search products from the API.
-- Filter photos by cat breed and sort by breed.
-- Vote on cat photos and view the vote count.
-- Add photos to the likes, dislikes, and favorites pages.
-- Manage favorite photos and view them in the favorites page.
+- Sort products in the table.
+- Add new product.

 ## Technology Stack